BMC Cancer

 BMC Cancer is a peer-reviewed open access medical journal that publishes original research on cancer and oncology.
-It was established in 2001 and is published by BioMed Central.
+It was established in 2001 at a time when open access publishing was in its infancy, and is published by BioMed Central.
+It was one of the first journals to be open access and exclusively published online.

 Abstracting and indexing

 The journal is abstracted and indexed by PubMed, MEDLINE, CAS, EMBASE, Scopus, Current Contents, and CABI.
-According to the Journal Citation Reports, its 2-year impact factor was 4.430 in 2020.
+According to the Journal Citation Reports, its 2-year impact factor was 3.4 in 2023.